 Alternatively, Viewport Adaptive Streaming (VAS) enhances user experience under fluctuating network throughput and dynamic head movements.
-Besides, VAS approaches also rely on accurate head movement data and highly reliable viewport motion prediction17.
-By leveraging users' past viewport data, cross-user behavior patterns18, and video content characteristics^{19,20}, it is possible to forecast users' future viewport positions.
+Besides, VAS approaches also rely on accurate head movement data and highly reliable viewport motion prediction.
+By leveraging users' past viewport data, cross-user behavior patterns, and video content characteristics, it is possible to forecast users' future viewport positions.
 To address this challenge, another solution involves using Scalable Video Coding (SVC).
 Its goal is to ensure smooth video playback at the best achievable quality, even under difficult network conditions.
-This is achieved through the use of SVC's base and enhancement layers21.
+This is achieved through the use of SVC's base and enhancement layers.
 Initially, all tiles of the base layer are preloaded, while the enhancement layers of visible tiles are subsequently retrieved to enhance frame quality and video playback will be smoother under varying frame and network conditions.
 This approach also allows users the flexibility to select which part of the video they wish to view at the highest Quality of Experience (QoE), limited to the visible portion within the video's viewport.
-In paper22, the authors propose a method that maintains a high buffer level and ensures consistent quality in subsequent segments, even when the average bitrate drops, thereby modes, as well as bitrate adaptation for each cell based on the user's available bandwidth and field of view (FoV).

-improving overall QoE.
-Since users seldom view areas outside their current viewports, more than 80% of bandwidth is wasted during 360° video streaming23.
-Viewport Adaptive Streaming addresses this inefficiency by delivering the viewport region in high version and encoding the other areas with lower version, thereby optimizing bandwidth usage and reducing data waste24.
+In paper, the authors propose a method that maintains a high buffer level and ensures consistent quality in subsequent segments, even when the average bitrate drops, thereby improving overall QoE.
+Since users seldom view areas outside their current viewports, more than 80% of bandwidth is wasted during 360° video streaming.
+Viewport Adaptive Streaming addresses this inefficiency by delivering the viewport region in high version and encoding the other areas with lower version, thereby optimizing bandwidth usage and reducing data waste.